makrai/notes/hee-18-tweet-irony-semeval-18.md

 # 1 Introduction

 * The development of the social web has stimulated the use of figurative and creative language, including irony, in public (Ghosh+ 2015)
   * philosophical/psychological perspective,
     discerning the mechanisms that underlie ironic speech improves our understanding of human reasoning and communication
-  * machine learning community .
-Although an
+  * machine learning
   * definition
     * unanimous definition of irony is still lacking in the literature
     * a trope whose actual meaning differs from what is literally enunciated
   * important implications for NLP (Wallace, 2015)
-    * NLP aims to understand and produce human language.
-In fact, automatic
+    * NLP aims to understand and produce human language
   * potential for various applications in the domain of text mining, especially those that require semantic analysis, such as
     * author profiling, detecting online harassment, and sentiment analysis